 - About 30% of patients with type I or type II diabetes develop evidence of nephropathy (3).

-A NOVEL SOLUTION:
+A POTENTIAL SOLUTION:

 - Animal and epidemiological studies that have demonstrated an association between increased serum uric acid and hypertension (4,5).